KingNeoNewRenaissanceMovement/ExceptionalMindGame/TEXT-FORMAT.md

 ## PART 2
-(Write your own text to enhance the questions and answer you habe chosen).
+(Write your own text to enhance the questions and answer you have chosen).

 ## ATTRIBUTION
 (Be sure when you upload the video to YouTube to write your name at the end with a link to your website and the name of the philosophical-quiz-game with a link to download it.
-See in the main the "HowToContributeNow" document to know the details).
+See more in the "HowToContributeNow" and "EDITION" documents).